benscott/scratchpads-training/import/users.rst

 ------------

 Excel file imports can be used either for creating new Users or for updating existing ones.
-Check the :doc:`/import/content` page for more general info.
+Please see the :doc:`/import/content` page for more general info.

 To download the template file (for new data or for updating your data)